Kunthive/Crypto/public/newsletters/CR-How To Invest In Application Tokens Successfully.md

-# MR PRO | How To Invest In Application Tokens Successfully 🚀
+# How To Invest In Application Tokens Successfully 🚀

 ## Prepare for life-changing money